-Syntax Description ip-address (Optional) IP address entered to filter the output to display only a particular host or network in the BGP routing table. mask (Optional) Mask to filter or match hosts that are part of the specified network.
-(Optional) Displays the specified route and all longer-prefixes more-specific routes. injected (Optional) Displays more specific prefixes injected into the BGP routing table. shorter-prefixes (Optional) Displays the specified route and all less-specific routes. length (Optional) The prefix length.
-The range is a number from 0 to 32. bestpath (Optional) Displays the best path for this prefix. multipaths (Optional) Displays multipaths for this prefix. subnets (Optional) Displays the subnet routes for the specified prefix. all (Optional) Displays all address family information in the BGP routing table.
-(Optional) Displays Optimized Edge Routing (OER) oer-paths controlled prefixes in the BGP routing table.
-(Optional) Filters the output based on the specified prefix-list name prefix list.
+ip-address (Optional) IP address entered to filter the output to display only a particular host or network in the BGP routing table. mask (Optional) Mask to filter or match hosts that are part of the specified network. longer-prefixes (Optional) Displays the specified route and all more-specific routes. injected (Optional) Displays more specific prefixes injected into the BGP routing table. shorter-prefixes (Optional) Displays the specified route and all less-specific routes. length (Optional) The prefix length.
+The range is a number from 0 to 32. bestpath (Optional) Displays the best path for this prefix. multipaths (Optional) Displays multipaths for this prefix. subnets (Optional) Displays the subnet routes for the specified prefix. all (Optional) Displays all address family information in the BGP routing table. oer-paths (Optional) Displays Optimized Edge Routing (OER) controlled prefixes in the BGP routing table. prefix-list name (Optional) Filters the output based on the specified prefix list. pending-prefixes (Optional) Displays prefixes that are pending deletion from the BGP routing table. route-map name (Optional) Filters the output based on the specified route map.